 If we address modifiable risk factors such as reduce BMI, improve mental health and educate women to empower them (err..read my blog!), we are likely to make an impact, right?

 WHAT’S THE LINK BETWEEN PELVIC GIRDLE PAIN AND PELVIC FLOOR FUNCTION?

-Research tells us that up to 50% of patients with PPGP will often report changes to their bladder, bowel or sexual function.
+Research tells us that up to 50% of women with PGP will often report changes to their bladder, bowel or sexual function.
 Have you noticed this too?
 Has your treating clinician screened your bladder, bowel and sexual health?